FalkensMaze1983/ultimate_addon/README.md

 - A USB drive with enough storage to hold your files
   - Please make sure the drive is formatted in FAT(FAT32) file system
 - Linux users:
-  - Files to be packed into the image (look under "AddOn_Warpspeed" directory)
+  - Files to be packed into the image (look under `AddOn_Warpspeed` directory)
     - Emulator .so file (LibRetro API emulator core is recommended, *Note: emulator must be compatible with LibRetro APIs*)
     - Game files (Must be compatible with the emulator above)
     - Box art
     - XML file
     - Script file to execute the game file with the emulator (exec.sh)
-- Windows users: look under "AddOn_tool“ directory for the Windows installer and its readme file
+- Windows users: look under `AddOn_tool` directory for the Windows installer and its readme file

 ### File Structure